Al-Harith ibn al-Hakam: Descendants

+Al-Harith was married to A'isha, a daughter of Caliph Uthman.
+They had two sons, Uthman and Abu Bakr, the latter of whom married Ramla, a daughter of Marwan, who became caliph in 684, founding the Marwanid line of Umayyad caliphs which ruled until 750.
+Many descendants of al-Harith were favored under the Marwanids.
 A son of al-Harith, Abd al-Wahid, held an estate called Marj Abd al-Wahid after him in Syria, the metropolitan province of the Umayyad Caliphate.
 He invested in it, turning the meadow into pasture grounds for Muslim use for which he was praised in verse by the poet al-Qatami.

 Al-Harith's grandson, Sa'id ibn Abd al-Aziz, commonly and derogatorily known as Sa'id Khudhayna (khudhayna was a term used by the Arabs to refer to the wives of Iranian nobles and essentially meant 'little princess') was the governor Khurasan in 720 under his father-in-law Maslama ibn Abd al-Malik, a grandson of Marwan I. Another of al-Harith's grandsons, Khalid ibn Abd al-Malik, served as the governor of Medina for Caliph Hisham ibn Abd al-Malik, grandson of Marwan.
 Khalid's brother Isma'il was married to Hammada, a daughter of Hasan ibn Hasan, a grandson of Caliph Ali, and he had two sons with her.